What Is Ambien?

 - Death

-There is a bigger chance of overdose when people misuse Ambien by taking it for non-medical reasons, or mixing it with alcohol, opioids or other CNS depressants.
+There is a bigger chance of overdose when people misuse Ambien by taking it for non-medical reasons, or mixing it with alcohol, opioids, or other CNS depressants.

-How Much Ambien to Overdose?
+How Much Ambien is Too Much?

 Negative effects of Ambien can begin to manifest at doses as low as 70 milligrams, and doses higher than that are considered to be a lethal dose of Ambien.
 The risk of overdose climbs higher the larger the dosage taken.
 Aside from dosage, taking Ambien in ways unprescribed and/or unintended (like snorting or injecting) raises the risk of overdose.